Skip to main content

 A neighbor placed an anonymous note on my mother in-law's windshield.
 On the outside "About Your Dog..."
 The letter inside went on about how the person had observed Maddy being left outside while it was cold (she likes cold)...how she lifted her paw out of discomfort (she's a spoiled Beagle, she half-points no matter the temp) and that what we were doing could be considered abuse.
 No signature.
 Coward.

 Fast forward to before we moved into the Columbia townhouse.
 Maddy is left in our fenced back yard for a couple hours and voices some displeasure.
-Never mind the other dogs in the neighborhood...we have Columbia's finest explain that we need to keep her quiet.
+Never mind the other dogs in the neighborhood...we have a Howard County officer explain that we need to keep her quiet.

 I just want to ask these folks, "Would you like to sniff my dog's butt, too?
-Perhaps you can tell me how she feels and if you're correct, I won't pimp slap you into next week!"
+Perhaps you can tell me how she feels!”

 It's a sad day when folks would rather write anonymous notes and call the cops instead of actually trying to talk to a person.
 So, your New Year's resolution here: get to know people...ask more questions...or love your animals but don't put them above people.
 Take one or any combination of those.